How proposed capital gains tax changes could have impacted your life insurance

 The bottom line

-Recent changes to capital gains tax rates in Canada don’t directly affect your insurance policy, but higher taxes on your estate could require more life insurance than you currently carry.
-Consult with your financial advisor or estate lawyer to find out how the new capital gains taxes could affect your estate and whether you have enough life insurance coverage to protect your assets.
+The proposed changes to capital gains tax rates in Canada would not have directly affected your life insurance policy, but higher taxes on your estate could have required more life insurance coverage than you currently carry to ensure your estate plan was still able to fulfill your goals .
+It is always recommended to regularly consult with your financial advisor or estate lawyer to keep up with the impact of regulatory changes and to seek guidance on any financial consideration, such as how capital gains taxes could affect your estate and whether you still have enough life insurance coverage to protect your assets.